csap-platform/packages-open-source/csap-package-docker/README.md

 - by default, the docker package in the yum repository will be installed (currently 1.12)
 	- if the $csapVersion string contains "LATEST" docker-latest package will be installed (currently 1.13)

+- csap-core-service defaults to using "docker" as the service locator. when creating - use docker as the service name

 - creates docker storage using specified env variable.
 	- docker storage can grow over time in development environments. docker package includes a cleanup script to prune unused storage volumes, images, etc